PancakeBunny-finance/Bunny/docs/faq.rst

 Where does BUNNY come from?
 ================================================

-BUNNY is minted via smart contracts.
-For every 1bnb earned in performance fees, 5 BUNNY is newly minted and distributed.
+BUNNY is minted via the project's smart contracts.

+When the user executes a Claim on their profits in a given Pool, they receive 70% of the profit's value in the respective auto-compounded farm token, and receive 30% of the profit's value in BUNNY.

+This 30% worth of profit is calculated in $ equivalent of BNB, and for every 1 BNB the user gets 3 BUNNY.

 Where does Swap % come from?
 ================================================